 Four key differentiators responsible for microlearning's success are deeply ingrained in the microlearning philosophy:

 As the popularity of microlearning continues to grow, microlearning history will continue to evolve.
 According to eLearning experts, the need for microlearning has never been greater: The top-rated challenge in the 2019 Deloitte Global Human Capital Trends report is learning, largely due to “evolving work demands and skills requirements.”

 People’s jobs are changing.
 Technology is changing.
 People need and want to learn.
 “We anticipate that business and HR leaders will need to seek out opportunities to integrate real-time learning and knowledge management into the workflow,” the report’s authors wrote.

 “With cloud-connected mobile and wearable devices becoming almost omnipresent, and the introduction of augmented reality devices, organizations will be able to explore new approaches to virtual learning in which learning occurs in small doses, almost invisibly, throughout the workday.”

 By taking a deep dive into microlearning’s history, we can discover patterns to predict the directions modern microlearning will go.
-Meeting the learning needs of today’s employees requires an adaptive, personalized and agile microlearning platform like OttoLearn.
+Meeting the learning needs of today’s employees requires an adaptive, personalized and gamified microlearning platform like OttoLearn.
 Flexible, on-demand and self-directed learning is no longer the way of the future.
 It is here, now.